TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

    ​

 4. Naming Things: Names for functions and variables should be descriptive.
 Always use camelCase.
-To keep things consistent and easy to read, variables should always begin with a noun and functions with a verb.
+To keep things consistent and easy to read, variables should always begin with a noun or an adjective (that is, a noun phrase) and functions with a verb.
 It is ok to use single characters as variable names in the context of a loop or a callback function, but not elsewhere.

    ~~~javascript
    // Good